dixondan/canopy-mortality-CA/README.md

     - Predicted model outputs on test scenes split by 384 X 384-m quadrants (band1=labeled, band2=predicted)
     - Predicted model outputs for 2020 wildfires
         - Available in the Google Earth Engine image collection: users/danieljdixon1991/CA/tree-mortality-v2/predicted_by_fire (or on request)
+- Metadata:
+    - Information describing each scene or quadrant including which belongs to train, validation, or test datasets
 Visualize the predicted model outputs for all 2020 California wildfires: https://bit.ly/canopy-mortality-CA
 <p align="center">
   <img src="figs/example.gif" />